time-honored traditions to enhance our community life

 Grade levels (8th, 9th, 10th, 11th, and 12th) are referred to at Christ School as Forms.
 The word comes from the old English boarding school model after which American boarding schools fashioned themselves in the early 19th century.
 The easiest way to remember is to subtract six from whatever grade you are in – that is your current “Form.”
 If you are in the 8th grade, you would be in the Second Form; in the 9th grade, the Third Form; in the 10th grade, the Fourth Form; and so on.

-On occasion during the school year the Headmaster will surprise the students and faculty with a “Headmaster’s Holiday.”
+On occasion during the school year the Head of School will surprise the students and faculty with a “Head of School's Holiday.”
 Classes are cancelled for the day and are supplemented with activities and leisure time for the entire school community.
 The “holiday” usually marks a reward or a special occasion which the entire community celebrates.

 Stumps